noshiobec/British_Airyways_data-science_job_simulation/README.md

 ### Exploring and Preparing the Dataset:
-During this phase, the provided customer booking data is meticulously explored and prepared, laying the foundation for building a high-quality predictive model.
+<p style="text-align: justify;">During this phase, the provided customer booking data is meticulously explored and prepared, laying the foundation for building a high-quality predictive model.
 Through thorough examination and manipulation of the dataset, key features and variables that significantly influence customer buying behaviour are identified.
-Additionally, consideration is given to creating new features to augment the predictive power of the model, thereby setting the stage for robust predictive analytics.
+Additionally, consideration is given to creating new features to augment the predictive power of the model, thereby setting the stage for robust predictive analytics.</p>

 ### Training a Machine Learning Model:
 With the dataset meticulously prepared, a machine learning model capable of predicting the target outcome is trained.
 Utilizing algorithms conducive to providing insights into variable contributions, such as RandomForest and Logistic regression to discern and interpret the underlying patterns and factors driving customer purchasing decisions.